 - Not paying themselves — once the company can afford to.
 This is a subtle one, but once you have enough revenue to pay yourself, make sure you do.
 Otherwise, working “for free” becomes an excuse to not hit the plan, go 110%, etc. More here: In The Early Days, Don’t Forget To Pay Yourself, Too | SaaStr

 - Handing off sales to their first sale hire and not be involved in sales anymore.
 This just never works.
 You will always be involved in sales.
 Forever.
 Your role in sales will just evolve.
+You will likely be more of a “middler”, dropping into deals, rather than closing or creating them.
+But you always have to spend a lot of time on sales.

 - Not sharing bad news.
 This isn’t always fatal, but it does compound on itself.
 Your team, your investors, they can take it.
 They know start-up life isn’t perfect, nor a straight line.
 Hiding from bad news damages your culture and erodes support.
 More here: Handling Bad News | SaaStr